amrohendawi/amrohendawi.github.io/_posts/2020-02-29-rt-performance-monitoring-system.md

 ---
-title: Real-time performance monitoring system with Flask + Cyclictest + Plotly
+title: Real-time performance monitoring system with Flask + `Cyclictest` + Plotly
 date: 2020-02-29 00:00:00 -500
 categories: [blog]
-tags: [DevOps, Flask, Cyclictest, Plotly, Python, Linux, Performance, Monitoring, Real-time, Docker, C, C++, Bash, Shell]
+tags: [DevOps, Flask, Cyclictest, Plotly, Python, Linux, Performance, Monitoring, Real-time, Docker, C, C++, Bash, Shell, RTC]
 images: /assets/images/rt-performance-monitoring-system
 ---

 ## Introduction

 Real-time computing (RTC), or reactive computing is the computer science term for hardware and software systems subject to a ”real-time constraint”, for example from event to system response.
-Real-time programs must guarantee response within specified time constraints, often referred to as ”dead- lines”.
+Real-time programs must guarantee response within specified time constraints, often referred to as ”dead-lines”.

 In this blog we implement a data collection and aggregation program for real-time performance monitoring system.
 The program is written in Python and uses Flask as a web framework.
-The program collects data from cyclictest and feeds it to Plotly for real-time visualization.
+The program collects data from `cyclictest` and feeds it to Plotly for real-time visualization.
 The program is packaged as a Docker container and can be deployed on any Linux machine.

 First, we demonstrate the design of the program.
 Then, we list the technologies used in this project.
 Finally, we conclude with a discussion of the results and future work.

 ## Design

-The program is designed to collect data from cyclictest and feed it to Plotly for real-time visualization.
+The program is designed to collect data from `cyclictest` and feed it to Plotly for real-time visualization.
 The program is packaged as a Docker container and can be deployed on any Linux machine.

 ![RT performance monitoring system design]({{page.images | relative_url}}/design.png)
 *RT performance monitoring system design as a docker-compose flow chart*